 List of participants (tentative list, including organizers):

-Peter Bartlett (UC Berkeley), Guy Bresler (Massachusetts Institute of Technology), Alexandra Carpentier (Otto von Guericke University Magdeburg), Alex D'Aspremont (INRIA and ENS), Luc Devroye (McGill University), Uriel Feige (Weizmann Institute), David Gamarnik (Massachusetts Institute of Technology), Sam Hopkins (UC Berkeley and Massachusetts Institute of Technology), Jiantao Jiao (UC Berkeley), Michael Jordan (UC Berkeley), Adam Klivans (University of Texas at Austin), Florent Krzakala (Sorbonne University and ENS), Po-Ling Loh (University of Wisconsin-Madison), Gábor Lugosi (Pompeu Fabra University), Claire Mathieu (ENS), Ankur Moitra (Massachusetts Institute of Technology), Elchanan Mossel (Massachusetts Institute of Technology), Jelani Nelson (UC Berkeley), Yury Polyanskiy (Massachusetts Institute of Technology), Prasad Raghavendra (UC Berkeley), Tselil Schramm (Stanford University), Nati Srebro (Toyota Technological Institute at Chicago), Avishay Tal (UC Berkeley), Luca Trevisan (Bocconi University), Martin Wainwright (UC Berkeley), Yuting Wei (Carnegie Mellon University), Mary Wootters (Stanford University), Yihong Wu (Yale University), Bin Yu (UC Berkeley), Lenka Zdeborová (CEA Saclay and CNRS)
+Emmanuel Abbe (Ecole Polytechnique Fédérale de Lausanne), Jean Barbier (International Center for Theoretical Physics), Peter Bartlett (UC Berkeley), Andrej Bogdanov (The Chinese University of Hong Kong), Guy Bresler (Massachusetts Institute of Technology), Alexandra Carpentier (Otto-von-Guericke-Universität Magdeburg), Moses Charikar (Stanford University), Yuxin Chen (Princeton University), Alex D'Aspremont (INRIA and ENS), Luc Devroye (McGill University), Ilias Diakonikolas (University of Wisconsin-Madison), Vida Dujmovic (University of Ottawa), Uri Feige (Weizmann Institute of Science), David Gamarnik (Massachusetts Institute of Technology), Samuel Hopkins (UC Berkeley), Jiantao Jiao (UC Berkeley), Michael Jordan (UC Berkeley), Pravesh Kothari (Carnegie Mellon University), Jerry Li (Microsoft Research), Andrea Lincoln (UC Berkeley), Po-Ling Loh (University of Cambridge), Gábor Lugosi (Pompeu Fabra University), Claire Mathieu (École normale supérieure), Raghu Meka (UC Los Angeles), Ankur Moitra (Massachusetts Institute of Technology), Andrea Montanari (Stanford University), Shay Moran (Technion - Israel Institute for Technology), Jelani Nelson (UC Berkeley), Jon Niles-Weed (New York University), Prasad Raghavendra (UC Berkeley), Kavita Ramanan (Brown University), Andrej Risteski (Carnegie Mellon University), Sujay Sanghavi (UT Austin and Amazon), Tselil Schramm (Stanford University), Subhabrata Sen (Harvard University), Nati Srebro (Toyota Technological Institute at Chicago), Nike Sun (Massachusetts Institute of Technology), Pragya Sur (Harvard University), Avishay Tal (UC Berkeley), Luca Trevisan (Bocconi University), Martin Wainwright (UC Berkeley), Yuting Wei (Carnegie Mellon University), Alexander Wein (New York University), Mary Wootters (Stanford University), Yihong Wu (Yale University), Jiaming Xu (Duke University), Bin Yu (UC Berkeley), Anru Zhang (University of Wisconsin-Madison)

 Those interested in participating in this program should send an email to the organizers at this si2021 [at] lists.simons.berkeley.edu (at this address).